JRMurr/JRMurr.github.io/src/content/blog/tix/making-a-type-checker-lsp-for-nix.md

   }
 }
 ```

-These are mostly intended to be auto generated when possible (`tix gen-stubs`).
+These are mostly intended to be auto generated when possible (`tix stubs generate` which LSP calls for you).
 The syntax mostly matches [nixdoc](https://github.com/nix-community/nixdoc).

 These stubs allow you to do things like